jeremytregunna/M13/README.md

 ## Dependencies

-M13 has only one external dependency: Bottle.
+M13 has two external dependencies:

 * bottle v0.11+ (may work with earlier versions)
+* pybonjour

+You can easy_install / pip both of these.

 ## Installation